 Fennel.
-It’s strange to be so familiar with the seeds of a plant, and yet not know how to use the plant itself.
+It’s strange to be so familiar with a plant’s seeds and yet not know how to use the plant itself.

 - ½ cup extra virgin olive oil

 - Juice of one large lemon or ¼ cup of juice